IBMIntegration/aspera-academy/README.md

 ## Setting up Email Configuration for Shares
 Login to the Shares Admin page.
 Go to “SMTP” under Email.
 Enter the details.
 The screenshot shows an example of using Gmail.
 You can use your own SMTP server.
+Refer to [Using Gmail as SMTP server](#using-gmail-as-smtp-server) on how to obtain details about Gmail.
 ![](images/image31.png)

 Click on “Update SMTP Server”.